 The thing is, when you entrust your funds to any of them, you’re subjecting yourself to a certain risk; they can flee with your funds at any time, claiming to have been hacked.
 The maneuver is known as the exit scam and it preys on the naive.
 Don’t be one of them.

 There were many such exit scams reported in the last few years as I mentioned above.
-The Coinsmarkets ran away with users crypto and I was also one of their user who lost crypto in this exchange.
+The Coinsmarkets ran away with users crypto and I was also one of their users who lost crypto in this exchange.

 So don’t follow the herd and choose wisely, there may be some lucrative crypto coins available on small exchanges don’t just blindly buy from there, do your research, read reviews then decide.